BenNeise/bennneise.github.io/guides.md

 permalink: /guides/
 ---

-These guides are more in depth articles about specific subjects.
+Guides are more in depth articles about specific subjects than the blog posts, and tend to be a bit more detailed.

 {% for guide in site.guides %}